 The grill marks it as a ’69 – the ’70 and ’71 did away with the “gun-sight” in favor of variations of the remaining horizontal chrome band.

 If only the hood was open…inside is either the stock RB 440 good for 350 hp.and 460 ft lbs of torque or the “TNT” version with a mighty 375/480.

-With either engine, I can understand why the owner isn’t using it as a daily driver – gas here in Tokyo is about $5.00 per gallon (as in the states, the lowest in some time), so with a 24 gallon tank, each fill-up will set you back $120 bucks.
+With either engine, I can understand why the owner isn’t using it as a daily driver – gas here in Tokyo is about $5.00 per gallon (as in 2016, in 2022 it’s about $6.05), so with a 24 gallon tank, each fill-up will set you back $120 bucks ($145 in 2022).
 But what a great weekend cruiser – just keep it on the main thoroughfares and out of Tokyo’s notorious smaller streets – don’t want any scrapes on that beautiful fuselage body…